-- 1. The Seventieth World Health Assembly noted the report on addressing the global shortage of, and access to, medicines and vaccines and agreed to include an item on addressing this issue on the agenda of the Executive Board at its 142nd session in January 2018.
-The current report is based on a review of: progress reports on related resolutions from across the Organization; reports considered by Health Assemblies and sessions of the regional committees; work on access to medicines and vaccines by other United Nations bodies, including the report of the United Nations Secretary-General's High-level Panel on Access to Medicines; and work carried out by partners and non-State actors in official relations with WHO.
-The attention of the Board is drawn to the Director-General's report on the overall programme review of the global strategy and plan of action on public health, innovation and intellectual property. - 2.
-This report contains three sections: (i) an executive summary (paragraphs 3-10) of the report on access to medicines and vaccines, focusing on a list of priority options for actions to be considered by Member States; (ii) an update on the progress made in implementing those elements of resolution WHA69.25 (2016) pertaining to the global shortage of medicines and vaccines (paragraphs 11-14); and (iii) a comprehensive report by the Director-General on access to essential medicines and vaccines (Annex), which includes the following appendices: a list of key resolutions of the Health Assembly and regional committees, and regional committee documents from the past 10 years related to access to safe, effective and quality medicines, vaccines and health products (Appendix 1); a list of documents reviewed for the purposes of preparing this report (Appendix 2); a review of the recommendations of the report of the High-level Panel on Access to Medicines and WHO's activities in the area of access to medicines (Appendix 3); and a non-exhaustive list of United Nations bodies and related organizations, WHO collaborating centres, partners and non-State actors in official relations with WHO that carry out work on access to medicines (Appendix 4).
+2. In May 2017, the Seventieth World Health Assembly noted the report on addressing the global shortage of, and access to, medicines and vaccines and agreed to include the subject on the agenda of the Board at its 142nd session.2 The current report is based on a review of: progress reports on related resolutions from across the Organization; reports considered by Health Assemblies and sessions of the regional committees; work on access to medicines and vaccines by other United Nations bodies, including the report of the United Nations Secretary-General's High-Level Panel on Access to Medicines;3 and work carried out by partners and non-State actors in official relations with WHO.
+Attention is drawn to the Director-General's report on the overall programme review of the global strategy and plan of action on public health, innovation and intellectual property.4

+3. This report contains three sections: (i) an executive summary (paragraphs 4-11) of the report on access to medicines and vaccines, focusing on a list of priority options for actions to be considered by Member States; (ii) an update on the progress made in implementing those elements of resolution WHA69.25 (2016) pertaining to the global shortage of medicines and vaccines (paragraphs 12-15); and (iii) a comprehensive report by the Director-General on access to essential medicines and vaccines (Annex), which includes the following appendices: a list of key resolutions of the Health Assembly and regional committees, and regional committee documents from the past 10 years related to access to safe, effective and quality medicines, vaccines and health products